tysg/petpets/docs/main.md

 ## Care Takers

-4. A non-overlapping constraint of Part Timers and Full Timers is placed over Care Takers
+4. A non-overlapping constraint of Part Timers and Full Timers is placed over Care Takers (i.e., Care Takers can either be Part-time or Full-time but not both)

 ## Bids

 5. A Bid cannot be updated if it is ‘closed’
 6. Pet owners can only make a bid request for a CareTaker during a time period if Caretaker is not taking care of more than n pets during any time in that period
  1. Limit n is set at 5 for full time CareTakers
  2. Limit n is 2 for part timers unless their average rating is > 4 then it is 5
 7. Bid placement criteria
  1. All bids for Full Timers will only placed if the pet limit is not reached (as in 1) and the Full Timer is not on leave
  2. All bids for Full Timers will only be placed if the pet limit is not reached (as in 1) and the Part Timer is available
 8. Pet owners can only make 1 bid request for each pet in the same time period (2 time periods are the same if they have the same start and end dates)
  1. This is with the exception of the case where bids have the same start and end dates and are all made for Part Time Care Takers
  2. I.e. when the pet owner has bidded the same period for multiple Part Time Care Takers for one pet
 9. Constraint 4 also leads us to the fact that if any one of Part Time Care Takers set the bid status to ‘confirmed’ or the pet owner places a bid for the same period for a full timer, the bid status for the the other Part Timers will be set to ‘closed’

 ## Schedules
 1. Care Taker must work for two 150 consecutive day periods per year (inclusive of weekends)
 2. Constraints with bid
  1. A Full Timer may not apply for leave if a bid has already been made that has overlapped (inclusive of start and end dates)
 3. Schedules for any user cannot overlap (inclusive of start and end dates)

 # Non-trivial Aspects of Implementation